IvanZ505/runb-notes/docs/philosophical-cog-sci/1-what-is-cog-sci.md

 ---

-##### Language Acquisition
+## Language Acquisition

+#### Operant Conditioning
 - Operant conditioning is slow and incremental.
 	- Conditioning is something that increases and decreases in strength and requires multiple iterations.
 - Chomsky argues that children hear scattered bits of language, and don't learn only from explicit instruction + reinforcement.
 	- You create a lot of novel sentences.
 There is no trouble getting the structure of the sentence.

-- "The Poverty of the Stimulus"
+### The Poverty of the Stimulus
 - We know way more than if we just stored our life experiences.
 - Must be some part of language that is *innate*

-- "Universal Grammar"
+#### Universal Grammar
 - There's something about humans that allow us to acquire language on the basis of limited input.
 	- Overcome the poverty of the stimulus and acquire language.
 - We *constantly* understand and produce grammatical sentences we've never heard.
 - *No form of conditioning* can explain genuinely novel, but rule-governed behavior.